-The Centre’s themes have been mapped onto clinical academic units within Barts Health NHS Trust with many of its staff actively involved in clinical research, including phase 2 and 3 clinical trials.
-The research themes have been created with the specific aim of creating partnerships between basic scientists and clinicians to encourage translational research.
-Several PIs hold substantial translational neuroscience funding.
+The Centre’s themes are closely linked with clinical academic units within Barts Health NHS Trust, with many of its staff actively involved in clinical research, phase 2 and 3 clinical trials.
+The research themes are designed to create partnerships between basic scientists and clinicians in order to encourage true translational research.

 Professor Adina Michael-Titus is the Centre Lead.

 Neuroscience and Trauma research at Barts and The London covers a wide range of topics: general trauma and neurotrauma, neurodegeneration, neuroimmunology, NBRC and Neurogastroenterology.
 Professor Karim Brohi’s trauma group covers various aspects of trauma research, from injury prevention to public health, the effects of trauma on the body, the body’s response to injury and rehabilitation.
 A major focus of the group is trauma-associated coagulopathy, a research field in which the group is a world-leader.
 In neurotrauma, the research emphasis is on spinal cord and peripheral nerve injury, and more recently, head injury.